 The City of Umatilla maintains all roads within the City limits with the exception of I-82, US 730 and US 395.
 There are approximately 48.5 miles of paved roadways.
 The City has not developed a formal Pavement Management Plan (PMP) but does perform pavement maintenance and management on an annual basis through visual assessments, conducting surface treatments, and capital improvements.
 The City's current maintenance and tasks include:

-- Regularly cleaning out roadside borrow pits. - Identifying roadways in need of maintenance through visual observations. - Crack sealing in early spring in preparation for early fall chip sealing. - Replacing pavement as a part of planned capital improvement projects. - Collaborating with other jurisdictions to reduce costs.
+- Regularly cleaning out roadside borrow pits. - Identifying roadways in need of maintenance through visual observations. - Crack sealing and hot patch repair. - Replacing pavement as a part of planned capital improvement projects. - Collaborating with other jurisdictions to reduce costs.